Rutgers defeats Indiana, snaps Big Ten home losing streak - WHIZ News

 Trailing 14-7, Rutgers received the ball to open the second half.
 Following a 15-play drive that resulted in only 46 yards, Rutgers settled for a field goal.
 Jude McAtamney matched his career-long with a 49-yarder to make it 14-10.

 Rutgers missed a 56-yard field goal before Indiana missed a 52-yarder on the ensuing drive.
 The Scarlet Knights took over on its own 34-yard line with 7:37 left.
-Christian Braswell had a 12-yard pick six, giving Rutgers the 24-14 with 5:12 left in the game.
+Christian Braswell had a 12-yard pick-6, giving Rutgers the 24-14 with 5:12 left in the game.

 Indiana hit a 38-yard field goal with 1:18 remaining to pull within a touchdown, but were unable to recover the onside kick.